Swinging with Swing Trading: What You Need to Know

 The floor trader’s strategy

 Another simple but powerful trading strategy: the floor trader strategy.
-And we’re not talking about the floor in your home.
+And we’re not talking regarding the floor in your home.
 In this strategy, you simply wait for the crossover of the 9-day EMA and the 18-day EMA.
-Then you wait for the price to break away after the crossover.
+Then you wait for the price to break away following the crossover.
 Look for a pullback, which is when price comes back to touch either of the two EMAs.
 When you see a bullish or bearish reversal candlestick, buy or sell accordingly.

 Range trading